-You know that good SEO needs to be part of your vacation rental marketing strategy, especially if you’re aiming to increase your profits by getting direct bookings through your website.
+You know that good Vacation Rental SEO is the core of your marketing strategy, especially if you’re aiming to increase your profits by getting direct bookings through your website.

 But are you doing enough to stay competitive?

 - The first search result in Google has an average click-through rate of 28.5%.

 - In contrast, only 2.5% of searchers will click on the tenth result.